Ruthie-FRC/Ruthie-FRC/README.md

 - 5892/Sidekick #6 - in progress 🟨
 - 5892/Sidekick #10 - not started 🟥
 - more bayesopt! - done for now 🟩*
-- anti tipping - not startedn 🟥
+- anti tipping - not started 🟥